rupestre-campos/audiorecord/README.md

-"# audio recording with python"
+"audio recording with python

+Simple usage

+on command line type to start recording:

+python record.py

+just press any key to stop"